DizzyThermal/TKMapper/README.md

 * Insert Mode (Over Tile/Object Selection):
     * ` Left Mouse Button `: Copies the tile or object under the mouse cursor as the currently selected tile or object
+    * Note: Clicking-and-Dragging will select multiple tiles/objects

 * Delete Mode (Over Map):
-    * ` Left Mouse Button `: Deletes the tile or object under the mouse cursor
+    * ` Left/Right Mouse Button `: Deletes the tile or object under the mouse cursor